JAC-CS-Web-Programming-II-W21/Exercise-3.3-Template/README.md

 ### ↩️ HTTP Redirect

-Ever wonder what the _refresh_ button in your web browser actually does?
+Ever wonder how the _refresh_ button in your web browser actually works?
 How does it actually "refresh" a page?
 It's quite simple - the refresh button re-sends whatever the last HTTP request was.

 Let's look at the diagram below.
 Suppose you make a `POST /order` request and get a `200 OK` response back.
 If you click the refresh button now, the browser will make the last request that was sent out - meaning that you will have created another order!
 No one likes paying twice...

 ![Refresh Post](images/3.3.1-Refresh-Post.png)

 Let's look at the diagram below to learn how we can mitigate this problem using redirects.
 Suppose you make a `POST /order` request, but instead of getting a `200 OK` response back, you get a `303 SEE OTHER` response.
 The `3xx` range of HTTP response codes all have to do with redirects and you can read up about them [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#redirection_messages).
 As soon as the browser sees that the response is a `303`, it will immediately make a `GET` request to the location specified in the responses `Location` header.
 The server will receive the `GET /success` request and send back a `200 OK`.
 If you click the refresh button now, the browser will make the last request that was sent out - meaning that you will receive the success page again but the actual order will only have been made once!
-Phew, that was close..
+Phew, that was close...

 ![Redirect](images/3.3.2-Redirect.png)